Bank of the West is fully committed to remaining constantly vigilant to prevent the use of our products and services by those who would abuse them.

 The following is for use by any financial institution seeking information about Anti-money Laundering or Know Your Customer programs at Bank of the West ("the Bank").

 We are a subsidiary of BancWest Corporation, which itself is a subsidiary of BNP Paribas, headquartered in Paris, France.
 We are a state chartered bank, headquartered at 180 Montgomery Street, San Francisco, California, in the United States of America (USA).
 Our primary federal regulator is the Federal Deposit Insurance Corporation (FDIC), 550 17th Street NW, Washington, DC 20429-9990, USA.

 We are a full-service commercial bank.
 We originate commercial, small business, and consumer loans and leases, marine and recreational vehicle loans, and offer a range of other individual and commercial banking, trust, and investment products.
-Additional products are offered through our subsidiaries: BancWest Investment Services offers investment products; and BW Insurance Agency, Inc., offers auto, homeowners, workers compensation, and general liability insurance.
+Additional products are offered through our subsidiary BancWest Investment Services which offers investment and insurance products.
 We currently operate physical branch locations in 19 states in the USA: Arizona, California, Colorado, Idaho, Iowa, Kansas, Minnesota, Missouri, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Utah, Washington, Wisconsin, and Wyoming.

 We are subject to the anti-money laundering laws and regulations of the USA.
 The Bank Secrecy Act (BSA) and the USA PATRIOT Act are the primary regulations in the USA designed to prevent money laundering.
 In accordance with these regulations, we have established: